Spectral-inspired Operator Learning with Limited Data and Unknown Physics: Introduction

-To reduce the data demands of data-driven solvers, physics-aware methods incorporate physical knowledge into deep learning models, yielding two main paradigms: physics-informed and physics-encoded~\citep{faroughi2022physics}.
+To reduce the data demands of data-driven solvers, physics-aware methods incorporate physical knowledge into neural surrogates, yielding two main paradigms: physics-informed and physics-encoded~\citep{faroughi2022physics}.
 Physics‑informed methods, such as PINNs~\citep{raissi2019physics} and PINO~\citep{li2024physics}, add soft constraints by including PDE residuals in the loss function.
 They require explicit forms of the governing PDEs and often suffer from training instability~\citep{krishnapriyan2021characterizing}.
-On the other hand, physics-encoded methods, such as PeRCNN~\citep{Rao_2023, rao2022discovering}, P$^2$C$^2$Net~\citep{WangEtAl2024NeurIPS}, and TSM~\citep{sun2023neural}, embed physical rules directly into the network architecture, e.g., hardcoding finite difference stencils as convolutional kernels~\citep{Rao_2023}.
+On the other hand, physics-encoded methods, like PeRCNN~\citep{Rao_2023, rao2022discovering} and TSM~\citep{sun2023neural}, embed physical rules into the network architecture, e.g., hardcoding finite difference stencils as convolutional kernels~\citep{Rao_2023}.
 When designing these models, one still needs complete or partial PDE terms as prior knowledge.
 Moreover, since many architectures borrow from local numerical schemes such as the finite difference method (FDM) or the finite volume method (FVM), they inherit limitations in handling high-order derivatives and global interactions~\citep{mcgreivy2024weak}.